What is it about metalwork that gets you excited? Is it the very metal or the craftsmanship involved?

 You should also consider an apprenticeship or journeyman program to enhance your career prospects since you’ll then be working hands-on with a master and learn the tricks of the trade from him.

-By choosing to study at Fleming College in Ontario, Canada for eg. you’ll become a blacksmith artist.
-Or by choosing to pursue blacksmithing at Emily Griffith Technical College in Denver, USA or Ontario Colleges, Canada you will become a well-trained, conventional blacksmith.
-While a college like Fleming College may offer some need-based aid, the vocational schools don’t.
+By choosing to study at Fleming College in Ontario, Canada, you’ll become a blacksmith artist.
+Or by choosing to pursue Blacksmithing at Emily Griffith Technical College in Denver, USA, or Ontario Colleges, Canada, you will become a well-trained, conventional blacksmith.
+While a college like Fleming College may offer some need-based aid, vocational schools don’t.

 So while both Metalsmithing and Blacksmithing are to do with forging metal, your career option and career graph will be very different based on what you choose to do.